Learn lead climbing techniques and learn how to clean a route safely. You’ll gain the independence to get out of the gym and onto some real rocks!

 - Meeting information and checklist of needs for the day sent upon confirmation

-- No Reservation needed for Enchanted Rock and Mineral Wells
+- No Reservation needed for Enchanted Rock

 - Climbing gear included, no gear rental fees